 Are you in the early stages of planning a Maui family vacation this year?
 Keep scrolling for my kid-friendly 5 days in Maui itinerary!

-This 5 days in Maui itinerary contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This 5 days in Maui itinerary was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My family has been vacationing on Maui for years.
 We’ve done it with babies, toddlers, preschoolers, and elementary aged kids.

 Because people know that we love going to Maui with kids, they often send me their proposed Maui itinerary to see if they are missing anything.